fredyouhanaie/etclface/README.md

 * Let an Erlang application use a Tcl/Tk based GUI.

-The initial version will only expose enough `erl_interface` functions to allow a Tcl application to communicate with erlang nodes.
+The initial version will only expose enough `erl_interface` functions to allow a Tcl application to communicate with Erlang nodes.
 Currently, there are many functions in `erl_interface`, however, only the following subset will be provided:

 * register with epmd as a node
 * send/receive messages
-* use format and match to process erlang types
+* decode/encode between internal and Tcl types

 ## Build and Installation